Abd al-Rahman ibn Samura: Capture of Zamindawar (653)

-Capture of Kabul (665 CE)
+Capture of Kabul (665)

-The territories he had conquered had to be reclaimed by force or by treaty.
+The territories Ibn Samura had conquered had to be reclaimed by force or by treaty.
 He launched an expedition to Arachosia and Zabulistan, recovering Bust and other cities.
-Kabul was occupied in 665 CE after a siege of a few months.
+Kabul was occupied in 665 after a siege of a few months.
 Kabul soon revolted but was reoccupied after a month-long siege.
 He managed to convert 12,000 inhabitants of Kabul to Islam before leaving the city according to Firishta.
-Muawiyah personally confirmed him as governor dependent on the caliph.
-Abd al-Rahman's capture and plunder of Kabul put an end to the rule of the Nezak Hun king Ghar-ilchi.
-The Nezak ruler was succeeded by the powerful Turk dynasty of the Turk Shahis: Barha Tegin, the first Turk Shahi ruler took the throne in 665-666 CE and soon recaptured the territory as far as Kandahar and Bost.
+Mu'awiya personally confirmed him as governor dependent on the caliph.
+Ibn Samura's capture and plunder of Kabul put an end to the rule of the Nezak Hun king Ghar-ilchi.
+The Nezak ruler was succeeded by the powerful Turk dynasty of the Turk Shahis: Barha Tegin, the first Turk Shahi ruler took the throne in 665-666 and soon recaptured the territory as far as Kandahar and Bost.

-After Muawiyah deposed Samura from Sīstān in 665, he retired to Basra where the slaves he had brought from Kabul built a mosque in his house in the building style of Kabul.
+After Mu'awiya deposed Ibn Samura from Sīstān in 665, he retired to Basra where the slaves he had brought from Kabul built a mosque in his house in the building style of Kabul.
 He died in Basra in 670.